My Trimix Diver Course

 Students that complete the requirements of the program will receive the TDI Trimix certification.
 However, participation in the program is no guarantee of successful completion and getting a certification.
 Divers must earn their certification, by meeting all of the TDI requirements, including a written final exam.

-The summer weather is typically great in Florida, and that’s why they call this the sunshine state, however there are bouts of bad weather, and even hurricanes.
+The summer weather is typically great in Florida, and that's why they call this the sunshine state, however there are bouts of bad weather, and even hurricanes.
 It is entirely possible that we could lose one or all of our dive days.
 If the advance weather forecast is undeniably terrible, as in the case of a hurricane, I will make a decision to cancel.
-If we lose dive days due to weather, I will make them up with you, on mutually agreeable dates.
+If we lose dive days due to weather, I will make them up with you, on mutually agreed upon dates.
 If you are flying to Florida, you may want to consider travel insurance?
 DAN now offers travel insurance, and I recommend that you look into it.
 At the same time, the weather is the weather and we will try to do the best we can to get you to complete your dives.
 If you miss a dive, you have 12 months to complete the dives for the certification.

 - Students must be at least 18 years of age.